 How to start a podcast for your SaaS business?

 Every type of quality content you create for your business will bring extra points in front of your audience or customers.
-No matter if we’re talking about blog posts, video content, or even an audio one like podcast.
+No matter if we’re talking about blog posts, video content, or even audio like a podcast.
 During this year, I advocated for the importance of content for every SaaS business; no matter what you sell, content is an essential piece of this puzzle, and you should use it to boost your business.
-I know that in the market, people are going for an easy way of creating content, but in the end, the top-quality one will survive and make your business different than the others.
+I know that in the market, people are going for an easy way of creating content, but in the end, the top-quality one will survive and make your business different.

 You will say that because this is my job, I will defend what I am doing and tell you that content is essential.
-But the strongest argument that I have is that even Google changed its algorithms this year and is scraping for quality content and giving those websites a boost in rank, rather than those who are just creating content for SEO.
+But my strongest argument is that even Google changed its algorithms this year and is scraping for quality content and giving those websites a boost in rank, rather than those who are just creating content for SEO.
 Yet, with all the digital changes, words have retained their power.
 And it’s sometimes about something other than SEO.

 The power of content for your business